Toggle: English / Spanish

 The lymph system is a network of organs, lymph nodes, lymph ducts, and lymph vessels that make and move lymph from tissues to the bloodstream.
 The lymph system is a major part of the body's immune system.

 Lymph is a clear-to-white fluid made of:

 - White blood cells, especially lymphocytes, the cells that attack bacteria in the blood

 - Fluid from the intestines called chyle, which contains proteins and fats

 Lymph nodes are soft, small, round- or bean-shaped structures.
 They usually cannot be seen or easily felt.
-They are located in clusters in various parts of the body, such as the neck, armpit, groin, and inside the center of the chest and abdomen.
+They are located in clusters in various parts of the body, such as the:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.